Feb 14, 2014

 (Mention here your petitions to the souls in purgatory so that they can pray for it)

-Pray the following as many times as you can during the day to pray for the above intentions and to gain as much the 433 plenary indulgences:
+Pray the following as many times as you can during the day to pray for the above intentions and to gain as much of the 433 plenary indulgences:

 Blessed be the Holy and Undivided Trinity who created all things and governs them, now and always, forever and ever.
 I believe in the Threeness, I confess the Oneness, of the Creator of creation.